tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 ---
 ## Week 4
 June 17<sup>th</sup> - June 23<sup>rd</sup>
-I have officialy spent a month working on Bindaas now!
+I have officially spent a month working on Bindaas now!
 Basic functionalities to support JWTs have been added.
 We now move on to managing and restricting access to Bindaas.
 {: style="text-align: justify;"}

 As always relevant commits can be tracked on the [add-jwt-token](https://github.com/tushar-97/bindaas/tree/add-jwt-token) branch.